 - Encourage hand-eye coordination

-- Are made from non-toxic materials
+- They are made from non-toxic materials

 - Support sensory play with textures and sounds